MossGoblin/crystal_sort/README.md

 ### Naming

-The sorting algorithm is called **crystal sort**, because the way the set gets ordered from the ends towards the middle reminiscent of crystalization.
-This is also the reason the element that is being currently compared is called **seed**.
+The sorting algorithm is called **crystal sort**, because the way the set gets ordered from the ends towards the middle is reminiscent of crystalization.

 The secondary operation is called '**pigeon hole**' optimization as the algorithm takes advantage of the pigeon hole principle - if the range of possible values for the elements is smaller than the size of the array, then duplicate values are guaranteed. (*see Secondary operation*)

 ### Pros/Cons

-***Pros***: short code; very easy to understand and (in my opinion) elegantly simple
+***Pros***: easy to understand and (in my opinion) elegantly simple

 ***Cons***: multiple iterations, even in case of ordered starting array; not especially fast

-### Time complexity:
+### Time complexity

-The number of iterations depends on the size of the array, which makes the Big-O value of *crystal sort*  ****O(n^2)**
+Each element is iterated more than once.
+The number of iterations depends on the size of the array, which makes the Big-O value of *crystal sort*  **O(n^2)**

 ### Method

-The algorithm uses one primary iteration and an optional secondary one.
+The algorithm uses one primary iteration and an optional secondary operation.

 #### Primary iteration

-The inner iteration is of decreasing length.
+The primary iteration is of decreasing length.

 In each primary iteration increasingly smaller subsets of the array are processed.
 Each primary iteration results in two elements placed in their proper place.

 * A subset of the array is being iterated upon.
+In the first pass the subset is the whoe starting array.
 Each element of the subset is compared with the first and last element and swapped with one of them.

 * At the end of the primary iteration the smallest element is always at the begining of the subset, the largest is always at the end of the subset.